 - Make the sauce.
 Pick the basil leaves off the stems.
 Gather the leaves into a mound, chop them and set them aside.
 Peel the garlic cloves and mince them.
 Heat the olive oil in a deep non-stick frying pan over medium heat.
 When hot, sauté the garlic until fragrant and just beginning to brown, about 2 to 3 min.
 Add the anchovies and continue cooking for 2 min while mashing up the fillets with the back of a wooden spoon.
 Add the tomato paste and spread it all over the garlic and anchovies using the back of the spoon.
 Cook for 2 min.
 Season with the salt, black pepper and chilli flakes.
 Add the cherry tomatoes, capers and stir well.
 Cover the pan with a lid and lower the heat to medium-low.
 Cook, stirring occasionally, for 20 min or until the tomatoes have burst.
 Add a little water if the sauce thickens too much.

 - Cook the pasta.
 While the sauce is cooking, fill a large pot with water and bring the water to a boil over high heat.
-Add 1 tbsp of salt to the pot and cook the pasta according to the packet instructions until al dente.
+Add 1 tbsp of fine sea salt to the pot and cook the pasta according to the packet instructions until al dente.
 Reserve half a cup of starchy cooking water by dipping a heatproof cup into the boiling water (be careful with your hand).
 Then drain the pasta.

 - Combine.
 Toss the pasta in the frying pan with the sauce.
 Mix well.
-If the sauce is too thick and doesn’t coat the pasta properly you can loosen it with a splash of reserved cooking water.
+If the sauce is too thick and doesn’t coat the pasta properly, you can loosen it with a splash of reserved cooking water.
 Toss until well incorporated and check the consistency again.
 Add a splash more if needed.
 Taste and season accordingly.
 Divide between plates or bowls, drizzle lightly with olive oil if desired and sprinkle over the chopped basil.

 Notes